ecmwf/anemoi-docs/docs/contributing/governance.rst

 <https://github.com/ecmwf/anemoi-docs/blob/main/CONTRIBUTORS.md>`_ file
 in each package.
-Inspired by the governance structures of other open-source projects such as PyTorch and TensorFlow, **Anemoi is guided by the Anemoi Technical Subgroup (ATS)**, a comitte composed of representatives from each contributing institution.
+Inspired by the governance structures of other open-source projects such as PyTorch and TensorFlow, **Anemoi is guided by the Anemoi Technical Subgroup (ATS)**, a committee composed of representatives from each contributing institution.
 The ATS meets weekly in what is known as the ATS meeting, which serves as a forum to coordinate the project's technical direction.
-During these meetings, we discuss ongoing development to ensure that the codebase evolves in a way that meets the needs of all participating organizations.
+During these meetings, we discuss ongoing development to ensure that the codebase evolves in a way that meets the needs of all participating organisations.
 This includes reviewing major pull requests (PRs), proposals for new features, and any changes that could introduce breaking behavior or support new use cases.